xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 #### Configuring IAM roles

-The second pre-requisite for the HA app is to have the ability to create temporary credentials during its operation.
-AWS allows applications running on EC2 instances to do this by requesting
+The second pre-requisite for the HA app is to have the ability to create temporary credentials during its lifecycle without having to package user AWS credentials in each onbox container.

 ## Try out the HA App!